1971-74 Dodge Charger: Making the most of a questionable idea

 Richard M. Langworth and Jan P. Norbye suggested that it was “almost a shame that Chrysler restyled its intermediates when it did.
 With their curvy new contours, the muscle models looked a lot meaner than their blocky 1968-70 forebears, yet the ‘faster’ styling arrived just as interest in old-style performance cars was tapering off” (1985, pp. 238, 241).

 Assuming that Chrysler needed to generate at least four years from the previous-generation platform, the earliest the new fuselage design could have come out was in 1970.
-Doing so might not helped a whole lot.
-This is partly because sales were down for mid-sized, high-performance coupes.
+Doing so might not have helped a whole lot.
+Sales were already falling for mid-sized, high-performance coupes.
 Even Ford’s reskinned Torino GT saw its output fall by 16 percent.

 In addition, buyer interest was already starting to shift from sporty to luxury coupes in the mid-sized field.
 In 1970 the Grand Prix outproduced the Charger (almost 66,000 versus 50,000 units) even though its base price was almost $1,000 higher.
 Meanwhile, the Cutlass Supreme’s new notchback coupe surpassed 68,000 units — and almost hit 80,000 with a convertible.